 Write a letter explaining your intention and asking for a Conditional Release.
 You will then need to complete a conditional release or DD368 Conditional Release form with a recruiter (from the branch you would like to join).
-You can download a copy of the form by Clicking Here.
-Make sure to follow it's progress closely.
+Download a copy of the DD0368 form today.
+Make sure to follow it’s progress closely.
 It must be signed prior to any further steps.

 - Meet with your Supervisor

 Next set up a meeting with your supervisor and explain your intentions.
 Give them the package (Letter & DD0368) to forward and keep a copy for yourself.
 If for some reason it does not make it to the commander, you can submit it directly.

 You may have to wait but next you should receive approval or disapproval.
 If your Unit says you can not be released and will not accept the package, you should request that they formally disapprove it on the DD0368.
 If it is disapproved or they will not submit the request, contact your base IG (Inspector General).
 They will assist you from there. *Only go through the IG as a last resort.

 Once your DD0368 has been approved and signed, take it to the recruiter of the branch you would like to join as soon as possible.
 This is typically when any testing or physicals that need to be done will be taken care of, you will pick your job and you will be enlisted.